 Every year since 1919, on the second Sunday of the 11th month, at the 11th hour, the nation falls silent for two minutes to pay their respects to the brave men and women who have lost their lives in conflict around the world, and for those who continue to safeguard our freedom.

-In this blog, I’ve taken a look at the history of UK coins issued in tribute.
+In this blog, we take a look at the history of UK coins issued in tribute.